 Lyme disease - what to ask your doctor

-What to ask your doctor about Lyme disease; Lyme borreliosis - questions; Bannwarth syndrome - questions
+What to ask your provider about Lyme disease; Lyme borreliosis - questions; Bannwarth syndrome - questions

 Lyme disease is a bacterial infection that is spread through the bite of one of several types of ticks.
 The disease can cause symptoms including bull's eye rash, chills, fever, headache, fatigue, and muscle pain.